 No, I won’t give you advice or offer solutions because they may not be right for you.
 Instead I will help you to explore your options so that you can make your own choices.
 By creating a safe, confidential space for you to look at your experiences and feelings I can help you to gain greater insight into why you feel the way you do, what is important to you, and how you would like to move forward.

 How many sessions will I need?

 It depends on what you want to work on and what feels right for you.
-Often 12-18 sessions is enough to work on a specific issue, but sometimes longer term counselling is helpful for more complex or long-standing issues.
-I usually suggest to clients that we start with 6 sessions and we review it together after that.
+Around 12 to 18 sessions is often enough to work on a specific issue, but sometimes longer term counselling is helpful for more complex or long-standing issues.
+I usually suggest to clients that we start with 6 sessions and review it together after that.
 We can discuss this at your initial consultation session.

 When will I start to feel better?